-Vinita was diagnosed with a degenerative disc in her lower back.
-She had spinal fusion surgery in September 2017 at a St. Louis hospital.
+Taylor was diagnosed with a degenerative disc in her lower back.
+She had spinal fusion surgery in September 2017 in St. Louis.
 Unfortunately, the surgery made matters worse, as her pain persisted and started shooting down her right leg.
-She couldn’t stand or walk for extended periods.
-She couldn’t drive because she couldn’t feel the pedals.
-She had to give up catering.
+Her surgeon kept telling her she was getting better, but she and her family suspected they weren’t getting straight answers.

-When he examined her X-rays in January 2018, Choma immediately saw the problem.
+When spine surgeon Ted Choma, MD, looked at Taylor’s X-ray, he immediately saw the problem.
 The fusion surgery had gone wrong.
 Her L5 vertebra —the lowest bone in the lumbar spine —was broken in half.
-It was bad news, a diagnosis that ultimately would require two more surgeries, but Choma’s approach gave Vinita confidence he could help her.
+It was bad news, a diagnosis that ultimately would require two more surgeries, but Choma’s approach gave Taylor confidence he could help her.